-[&]quot;All other fees" represents payment for access to PwC's on-line software tools.
+[&]quot;All other fees" represents payment for access to PwC's technical accounting and reporting software tools.
 These fees were approved by the Audit Committee.

 AUDIT COMMITTEE REPORT

 The primary purpose of the Audit Committee is to assist the Board in its general oversight of the Company's financial reporting process.